merixstudio/merix-template/README.md

-# Merix Studio Web starter Kit
+# Merix Studio Web Starter Kit

 ## Tools and technologies used in this project: